dfinity/portal/docs/tutorials/hackathon-prep-guide/3-exploring-the-backend.md

 actor class Backend() {
 ```

 Next, the code defines a variable (`var`) called `counter` with a value of `0`.
 This variable is defined with the word `stable`, which indicates it is a **stable variable**.
 A stable variable is a variable defined within an actor which uses the `stable` keyword in the variable's declaration.
-This indicates that the data stored in the variable should be stored using stable storage.
+This indicates that the data stored in the variable should be persisted during canister upgrades.
 This tutorial will go further into stable storage in the section [stable memory](#stable-memory) If this stable keyword is not used, the variable is defined as flexible by default.

 ```motoko
 stable var counter = 0;